jacekkopecky/gdrive-permissions/2025-notes.md

 - [x] show all files in a folder structure (foldable)
 - [x] show all people who have any permissions
 - [x] for a person, show all their permissions
+- [x] highlight the People… and Files… headings in the page
 - [ ] for a person (and maybe selected permission), show all their files
 - [ ] link to files so we can see them in the folder, or the file itself?
   - https://drive.google.com/file/d/FILE_ID/view ?